open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

 The GUI saves the signal chain in the following situations:

 #.
 Whenever a processor is added, moved, or deleted, the signal chain is written to :code:`recoveryConfig.xml`
 #.
-Whenever a recording is started, the signal channel is written to :code:`settings.xml` inside each Record Node directory
+Whenever a recording is started, the signal chain is written to :code:`settings.xml` inside each Record Node directory
 #.
 Whenever the GUI is closed, the signal chain is written to :code:`lastConfig.xml`
 #.
 Whenever the signal chain is cleared, the previous state is stored in memory so this action can be undone.

 In addition, the settings for individual plugins are stored in memory whenever a plugin is copied.

-If the plugin uses any parameters that are not use the built-in :code:`Parameter` class, it needs to implement the following functions to ensure they are saved and loaded properly:
+If the plugin uses any parameters that are not using the built-in :code:`Parameter` class, it needs to implement the following functions to ensure they are saved and loaded properly:

 .. function:: void saveCustomParametersToXml(XmlElement* xml)